 Why choose Firebase?

-- It is a versatile backend with a lot of good uses.
+- It’s a versatile backend with a lot of good uses.

 - It is cut down development time and avoids messing with servers and data storage.